 The Warehouse is on the MIT wireless network.
 Your room also has wired ports for a more reliable internet connection - just plug in with an Ethernet cable and follow the instructions in your browser to register your computer.
 A lot of MIT websites will require that you use an MIT certificate, which you can get from MIT IS&T.

-You can stream cable for free and have access to DVR and on-demand cable features on the MIT campus using XFINITY on Campus.
+You can stream television for free and have access to DVR and on-demand features on the MIT campus using Comcast XFINITY on Campus.
 For more information, please see the MIT Knowledge Base on MIT IPTV Service - XFINITY On Campus.

 Mailing lists and Slack